pulp-platform/croc/rtl/cve2/README.md

 A changelog is generated automatically in the documentation from the individual pull requests.
 In order to enable automatic changelog generation within the documentation, the committer is required to label each pull request that touches any file in 'rtl' (or any of its subdirectories) with *Component:RTL* and label each pull request that touches any file in
 'docs' (or any of its subdirectories) with *Component:Doc*.
-Pull requests taht are not labeled or labeled with *ignore-for-release* are ignored for the changelog generation.
+Pull requests that are not labeled or labeled with *ignore-for-release* are ignored for the changelog generation.

 Only the person who actually performs the merge can add these labels (you need committer rights).
 The changelog flow only works if at most